stefan-klaes/simplest-analytics-wordpress-plugin/simplest-analytics/README.txt

 6. event setting

 == Changelog ==

+= 1.3.2 - 2024-09-03 =
+* added possibility to define relevant cookie that needs to be set bevor tracking

 = 1.3.1 - 2023-10-22 =
 * removed max events and max parameters from 5 to unlimited